lioneaglesolutions/docs-2/expectations.md

 <a name="expect-sequence"></a>
 ### `sequence()`

-Use the `sequence` method to specify a sequential set of expectations for each item of the given iterable:
+Use the `sequence()` method to specify a sequential set of expectations for each item of the given iterable.

 ```php
 expect([1, 2, 3])->sequence(